ncarlier/feedpushr/README.md

 Outputs can be extended using [plugins](#plugins).

+### Conditional expression

-Like filters, outputs are activated according to a [conditional expression](#conditional-expression).
+Outputs are activated according to a conditional expression.
+If the output has no condition it will be activated regardless of the input article.
+Otherwise the expression will be applied to the article and its result will decide whether the output is used or not.

+For example, if we want to use an output only on articles tagged *news* and mentioning *Paris* in their title.
+We can use the following expression: `"news" in Tags and Title contains "Paris"`

+The conditional expression language is documented [here](./EXPRESSION.md).

 ### Output format

-The output format for `stdout` and `http` providers is configurable.
+For some outputs (`stdout`, `http` and some plugins) the output format is configurable.

 If the format is not specified, the output will be formatted as the following JSON document: